 Section 5.
 Accumulation of Vacation Credits.
 Employees shall not accumulate vacation leave in excess of two hundred fifty (250) hours.
-Any employee who is about to lose vacation credit because of accrual limitations may, by notifying his/her the employee's appointing authority five (5) working days in advance, absent himself/herself themself to prevent loss of this time, or at the Employer's option, receive payment for up to five (5) working days of vacation.
+Any employee who is about to lose vacation credit because of accrual limitations may, by notifying the employee's appointing authority five (5) working days in advance, absent themself to prevent loss of this time, or at the Employer's option, receive payment for up to five (5) working days forty (40) hours of vacation.
 Such action taken by the employee shall not constitute a basis for disciplinary action or loss of pay.
 Vacation leave shall not accrue during a leave of absence without pay, or educational leave with pay the duration of which exceeds fifteen (15) calendar days.
-Any employee, who is granted a leave of absence without pay, shall first be scheduled for any vacation leave and/or compensatory time, which have accrued to his/her their credit before he/she the employee commences leave without pay.
-Each employee's accumulated vacation shall be reported to him/her them bi-weekly.
+Any employee, who is granted a leave of absence without pay, shall first be scheduled for any vacation leave and/or compensatory time, which have accrued to their credit before the employee commences leave without pay.
+Each employee's accumulated vacation shall be reported to them bi-weekly.